warren-bank/fork-Xanado/doc/README.md

 ## Ideas

+The github repository has a list of issues that need to be addressed, including a number of enhancements.
+Here are some other enhancements that you might like to explore.

 ### Designing your own game
 Game definitions can be found in the `/editions` directory.
 Each definition describes the layout of the lower-right quadrant of the